-Located on the outskirts of Panchkula district, Morni Hills is a popular tourist destination for tourists from across the country.
+Located on the outskirts of Panchkula district, Morni Hills is a popular destination for tourists from across the country.
 The hills are enriched with dense forests and bright greenery which gives you space to feel the natural essence of the place.
-Morni is a village in the state of Haryana that is home to views of the Himalayas, unique species of flora and beautiful landscapes.
-It is believed that a queen named Morni used to rule the place many decades ago and in the honor of the queen, the hills were named Morni Hills.
+Morni is a village in the state of Haryana that is home to views of the Himalayas, unique species of flora, and beautiful landscapes.
+It is believed that a queen named Morni used to rule the place many decades ago and in the honour of the queen, the hills were named Morni Hills.
 The Haryana Tourism department is doing every bit to let people know of this amazing destination and it recently started running a Mountain Quail Resort for tourists.

 Historians claim that Rajput Thakurs used to live around Morni Hills in the 15th century.
-After the Thakurs, Mughals also ruled the place but not for long because of the advent of Britishers led to the decline of most native rulers.
+After the Thakurs, Mughals also ruled the place but not for long because of the advent of British led to the decline of most native rulers.
 During the British Raj, the hills were left neglected and it was only after India’s independence that Morni Hills came to limelight and were developed as a tourist hotspot.

+Cactus Garden.
 One of the very unique and fascinating places to visit in Panchkula near Morni Hills is the Cactus Garden.
 It is largest such garden in India having a wide variety of Indian cactus plants and many other species of flora.
 The garden is spread in 7 acres of land and features 3,500 species of plants.

+Mansa Devi Temple.
 Dedicated to Goddess Mansa, an avatar of Shakti, this temple is a very popular religious temple that was built in 1851 AD.
 Devotees come here to seek blessings of the Goddess as it is believed that all wishes come true when you pray here with all your heart.

+Enjoy a Long Drive.
 Morni hill has a fair share of wide roads which are heaven for riders.
 Tourists who visit Morni hill enjoy the long bike and car rides on these wide roads and the beautiful sights along the road.

 Summertime is not very pleasant for a vacation in the plains of North India.
 The temperature reaches 45 to 50-degree Celcius in plains during summer which can be very exhausting.
 Hence, the best time to visit Morni Hills is in winter between October to March.